Escape198/backender-challenge/README.md

 ---

-## Known Limitations and Planned Improvements

-- **Event Duplication**: Current implementation of the outbox pattern may lead to duplicate events if a worker crashes mid-task.
-Improvements to handle this scenario are planned.
-- **Tracing**: While `structlog` provides detailed logs, integration with tools like OpenTelemetry for full tracing support is under consideration.
-- **Enhanced Testing**: Increasing test coverage, especially for ClickHouse integrations, and reducing reliance on mocks.
-- **Environment Configuration**: Some variables (e.g., `REDIS_URL`) are hardcoded and should be dynamically loaded from `.env`.

----

 ## Feedback and Contribution

 We welcome feedback and contributions!
 If you have suggestions, issues, or would like to contribute to this project: